ika-musuko/security-blog-site/readme.md

 I chose to use this stack because I have had prior experience with it (check out my latest project, [Suicide Chess](https://suicidechess.org)).
 However, I do recognize that my stack is slightly "modern" (aka, I get to cheat sometimes), but unlike most web frameworks, Flask is a micro-webframework, which means I am free to choose any architecture I want; Flask itself only provides URL routing, HTML templating (through Jinja2), and a primitive API for accessing sessions and cookies.

 I have MariaDB manually set up and running as a service on the machine and I'm using a library called [PyMySQL](https://github.com/PyMySQL/PyMySQL) to interact with it.
 This library requires you to write raw SQL queries so I can use this to demonstrate SQL injection attacks and how to write secure SQL code.
+I argue that my software stack is even *closer* to what's actually going on as I don't get a nice GUI like XAMPP where I can start and stop services with a click of a button (not that there's anything wrong with that).
+Additionally, I can monitor the database by running `$ mysql` and run custom queries for testing.

-Additionally, I chose Linux over Windows as I have more experience with Linux.
+I chose Linux over Windows as I have more experience with Linux.
 I get control of every aspect of the system.
 This does result it in being easier to shoot yourself in the foot if you're not careful (for example, I accidentally deleted some MariaDB configuration files and spent about an hour trying to do a clean re-install) but I gain a better understanding of the overall architecture.
-I also believe that Linux's filesystem is more intuitive than Windows'.
+I also believe that Linux's filesystem is more intuitive than Windows's.

 ## Grade Points
 ### Blog Site